Ricotta Cassatelle

 About Ricotta

-Ricotta is produced all over Italy, but in Sicily, it’s enriched with cinnamon, chocolate, candied fruits, orange, and lemon zest.
-Fresh and candied like snow, ricotta boasts a long history; the ancient Romans called it Recoctus, and its name comes from the re-cooking of whey obtained after cheese production.
-Let’s take a tour of Italy because this delicate white and slightly grainy cheese is produced throughout the country, not just in Sicily, where besides fresh, it’s baked and sprinkled with black pepper.
-The Calabrian version is sprinkled with chili pepper, the “marzotica” is from Puglia wrapped in aromatic leaves (marzotica is produced in March), the Friulian is smoked, and the Piedmontese and Aosta Valley versions are basket-shaped and made with sheep’s milk.
-Needless to say, the milk used is sheep, goat, or buffalo, in addition to cow’s milk.
+Ricotta is made throughout Italy but in Sicily, it is enriched with cinnamon, chocolate, candied fruit, orange zest, and lemon.
+Fresh and snow-white like candied, ricotta boasts a long history; the ancient Romans called it Recoctus and it owes its name to the re-cooking of the whey obtained after cheese production.
+Let’s take a tour of Italy because this delicate white and slightly grainy paste is produced all over the boot, not only in Sicily where it is also baked and sprinkled with black pepper.
+The Calabrian version is sprinkled with chili pepper, the “marzotica” is from Puglia wrapped in aromatic leaf (marzotica produced in March), the smoked one from Friuli, and the Piedmontese and Valdostana versions are basket-shaped and made with sheep’s milk.
+Of course, it goes without saying, the milk is used from sheep, goat, or buffalo, and of course, cow’s milk.

 Author image